fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 NVIDIA GeForce RTX 4090, 24564 MiB, 4, 16
 ```

-PCIe Gen 4, same 16 lanes, but only about 32 GB/s.
+PCIe Gen 4, same 16 lanes, but only about 31.5 GB/s per direction (~63 GB/s bidirectional).
 The PCIe connection is what your GPU uses to talk to the CPU, but for multi-GPU communication, you want something faster.

 But PCIe is just one part of the story.
 For multi-GPU communication, you want NVLink—direct GPU-to-GPU links that bypass the CPU entirely.
 To see what your system actually has, run: